 D. The received manuscript will be evaluated by associate editor.
 Cell J uses a single-blind peer-review system and if the manuscript suits the journal criteria, we will select the reviewers.
 The reviewers of the manuscript must not share information of the review with anyone without permission of the editors and authors.
 If three reviewers pass their judgments on the manuscript, it will be presented to the editorial board of Cell J. If the editorial board has a positive judgment about the manuscript, reviewers’ comments will be presented to the corresponding author (the identification of the reviewers will not be revealed).
 The executive member of journal will contact the corresponding author directly within 3-4 weeks by email.
 If authors do not receive any reply from journal office after the specified time, they can contact journal office.
 Finally, executive manager will respond promptly to authors’ request.

 The Final Checklist :

 The authors must ensure that before submitting the manuscript for publication, they have to consider the following parts:

 1. Title page should contain title, name of the author/coauthors, their academic qualifications, designation & institutions they are affiliated with, mailing address for future correspondence, email address, phone, and fax number.

 2. Text of manuscript and References prepared as stated in the "guide for authors" section.

-3. Tables and figures should be uploaded separately except in the main manuscript.
-Figures must be sent in color and also in GIF or JPEG format with 300 dpi resolutions.
+3. Tables should be on a separate page.
+Figures must be sent in color and also in JPEG (Jpg) format.

-4. Cover Letter should be uploaded with signature of all authors.
+4. Cover Letter should be uploaded with the signature of all authors.

-5. Ethical committee letter should be inserted at the end of cover letter.
+5. An ethical committee letter should be inserted at the end of the cover letter.